 It really doesn't matter.
 Best bet is to have at least six teams, so if you have 28 people , do seven teams of 4, or if you have 100 people do ten teams of 10.
 Try and keep it as a level playing field as much as you can though.
 The more even the numbers on each team are the better.

 The multimedia quiz is a Windows based product.
-We send you a download link every week from which the multimedia component of the quiz is delivered.
-You will need a laptop or PC, plus a projector and screen, or large-ish TV which all the teams must be able to see.
-You will also need a VGA or HDMI cable which transfers the pictures to your viewing source, plus an audio cable from your headphone socket to your audio output (usually your venue's sound system, a set of desktop speakers (Logitech ones are really good).
+We will send you a download link from which the multimedia component of the quiz is delivered.
+You will need a Windows laptop, and either a projector and screen, or large-ish TV for the teams to see.
+If using a projector and screen you will also need a VGA or HDMI cable which transfers the pictures from laptop to projector, plus an audio cable from your headphone socket to your audio output (usually a sound system or set of desktop speakers – Logitech ones are really good).
 If using HDMI between laptop and a TV, the audio component is usually provided directly via the HDMI cable.